Notice of Pre-AIA or AIA Status

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Skoog does not teach providing the forming of the top coat with the suspension plasma spraying where during the thermal spraying, cooling a portion of the plasma flame by supplying water as a cooling fluid toward the plasma flame, with a supply rate of 25-100 ml/min.
+(A) Skoog does not teach providing the forming of the top coat with the suspension plasma spraying where during the thermal spraying, cooling an outer region of the plasma flame by injecting water as a cooling fluid toward the plasma flame, with a supply rate of 25-100 ml/min, to cool a portion of the plasma flame blown from the nozzle of the thermal spray gun.

 Fauchais article describes how one can provide suspension plasma spraying (note the abstract) and that injecting water at 22 ml/min to the plasma jet provides significant cooling of the jet, including at the outer periphery (note page 1123, figure 3).

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Skoog to inject water toward the plasma flame blown from a nozzle of a thermal spray gun during the plasma spraying of the top coating to cool a portion of the flame, with the amount of water in the claimed range as suggested by VanEvery, Fauchais article and Browning with an expectation of providing a desirably better coating without suboptimal particles included that give a worse coating, since Skoog describes suspension plasma spraying of thermal barrier coating, with injection of suspension downstream of the spray nozzle/gun and VanEvery teaches that in a similar apparatus set up that can provide suspension plasma spraying, it is desirable to provide a downstream (from the suspension injection) injection of cooling fluid such as water that helps cool particles toward and into the outer periphery of the jet blown from a nozzle of a thermal spray gun to help prevent suboptimal particles from becoming part of the coating, and the cooling that would cool particles also understood to cool the outer region of the jet, giving the cooling action/material that would be present, and also as indicated by Fauchais article which indicates how injection of water would cool a plasma jet, and further as to the supply rate of the cooling liquid, Fauchais and Browning would indicate how different amounts of water can be used to cool a plasma jet, with Browning indicating that the amount would be adjusted based on the amount of cooling needed, heat of the jet, etc., thus suggesting to optimize to find the best amount needed, which would give a value in the claimed range.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Skoog to inject water toward the plasma flame blown from a nozzle of a thermal spray gun during the plasma spraying of the top coating to cool an outer region/portion of the plasma flame blown from the nozzle of the thermal spray gun, with the amount of water in the claimed range as suggested by VanEvery, Fauchais article and Browning with an expectation of providing a desirably better coating without suboptimal particles included that give a worse coating, since Skoog describes suspension plasma spraying of thermal barrier coating, with injection of suspension downstream of the spray nozzle/gun and VanEvery teaches that in a similar apparatus set up that can provide suspension plasma spraying, it is desirable to provide a downstream (from the suspension injection) injection of cooling fluid such as water, that helps cool particles, toward and into the outer periphery/region of the jet/flame blown from a nozzle of a thermal spray gun to help prevent suboptimal particles from becoming part of the coating, and the cooling that would cool particles also understood to cool the outer region of the jet, giving the cooling action/material that would be present, and also as indicated by Fauchais article which indicates how injection of water would cool a plasma jet and Browning which indicates how injection of water into the outer region of a thermal spray jet would cool the outer region, and further as to the supply rate of the cooling liquid, Fauchais and Browning would indicate how different amounts of water can be used to cool a plasma jet, with Browning indicating that the amount would be adjusted based on the amount of cooling needed, heat of the jet, etc., thus suggesting to optimize to find the best amount needed, which would give a value in the claimed range.

 The Examiner notes that the test results provide in the specification would not show criticality as test results near but outside the end points of 25 ml/min and 100 ml/min not provided, and also it is not shown that these ranges would be critical under all conditions allowed by the claims, such as different plasma jets with different temperatures that can be used, different suspension liquids, etc. A showing commensurate in scope with what is claimed has not been made.
 Note MPEP 716.02(d).

-Claim 2: As to the ceramic powder material, Skoog notes that ceramic material can be used, and notes using YSZ (note 0025), described as yttrium stabilized zirconia (note claim 11).
+(B) Furthermore, as to the average grain size of the top coat layer, and the ceramic powder material used (claim 2), as to the ceramic powder material, Skoog notes that ceramic material can be used, and notes using YSZ (note 0025), described as yttrium stabilized zirconia (note claim 11).
 Fauchais article also notes YSZ for thermal barrier coating material would include yttria stabilized zirconia that can be used for suspension plasma spraying (page 1127, section 7.2), so at the least it would be suggested that yttria stabilized zirconia would be acceptably used for the ceramic powder.
+Further as to the grain size, Skoog notes that when using the process described (so the suspension plasma spray process), the coatings achieve a finer grain size (note 0008).

 Itoh et al (US 5340023) notes cooling the outer periphery of a plasma jet with cooling water (note figures 1, 3, column 3, lines 60-68, column 4, lines 30-40).